XiongYang1983/XiongYang1983.github.io/README.md

 ## Welcome to Xiong's HomePage

 Dr. Xiong Yang has been served at the School of Electrical and Information Engineering, Tianjin University since May 2016.
-His research interests include adaptive dynamic programming, reinforcement learning, intelligent control,  neural networks, and their applications.
+His research interests include reinforcement learning, intelligent control, Computation Intelligence, and their applications.

 ## Education